Welcome to Temple Beth El – Jefferson City

 Shabbat Services are held every Friday night at 7:30 and visitors are always welcome.
 Our congregation includes 25+ families, with members of all ages.
 Temple Beth El is affiliated with the Union for Reform Judaism.

-Temple Beth El has temporarily moved our regular Shabbat Services to the on-line format using Zoom.
+Temple Beth El will be opening for in-person services on a limited basis starting April 9th.
+Please send a message using the contact form above if you are interested in attending.
 If you would like to join us on Zoom please send an email through the contact form above, and we will be happy to send you the zoom code.